 Another grouping of English translations is those done by Evangelical scholars.
 The ESV, NIV, CSB, NET, NLT and others reflect the biblical scholarship of the modern Evangelical community.
 On the one hand Evangelicals are generally committed to a high view of scripture and to understanding scripture in line with historic Christian orthodoxy.
 This makes careful translations by Evangelicals a good choice for studying the Bible.
 On the other hand, even the most careful translations are inevitably affected by how the translators understand scripture and its teachings.
 For this reason, we do well to include translations from other branches of the Christian church and other scholarly communities.

 The following table marks out four quadrants based on these two ways of grouping bible translations.
 The top left lists versions which derive from the KJV and have been translated by Evangelical scholars.
 The top right lists translations derived from the KJV, but not reflecting modern Evangelical scholarship.
 The bottom left represents other translations done by Evangelical scholars.
 The bottom right lists some other modern translations.
-At a minimum you should own at least one translation from each row and at least one from each translation.
+At a minimum you should own at least one translation from each row and at least one from each column.
 Ideally your study collection would include one from each quadrant.

 Notes on the Apocrypha and the Septuagint